Dustin Johnson takes control on day two at US Open

 In truth, it has been farcical at times.
 When genuinely great golf shots are being punished by pin placements perched on the edge of steep run off areas on greens running at 12 on the stimpmeter, you have to question the organisers.
 Thankfully, as day two wore on, so the wind calmed.
 But the US Open is supposed to be extreme, it is supposed to be the hardest examination paper in the game.
 Those defending the USGA will point to the quality of the leaderboard as justification for the set up.

 And yet, there have been some high profile casualties.
 Rory McIlroy’s rollercoaster relationship with the game at the highest level continues.
 Jordan Spieth, with his putter misfiring, looks lost.
-Jon Rahm looked like an inexperienced rookie and Tiger Woods reminded us of just how far he had fallen since his last major championship, 10 years ago.
+Jon Rahm looked like an inexperienced rookie and Tiger Woods reminded us of just how far he had fallen since his last major championship, 10 years ago – They all missed the cut.

 As we head into the final two rounds, there are a host of story-lines waiting to be written.
 The 2018 US Open has only just begun.